mayank1ahuja/da_walmart_project/README.md

 1. To demonstrate practical fluency in both Python and SQL for analytics.
 2. To provide a portfolio artifact that communicates correctness, reasoning, and professional polish.

 What distinguishes this project is not only the sequence of operations but also the deliberate explanation of intent at each stage.
-Every step — from removing duplicates to constructing window functions — is motivated by a clear analytical need.
+Every step, right from removing duplicates to constructing window functions is motivated by a clear analytical need.
 This transforms the repository from a collection of scripts into a structured demonstration of competence.

 ![Project Pipeline](https://github.com/mayank1ahuja/da_walmart_project/blob/7c2b93c1078fe0e0257aa2a8fb476da40a73ea09/project%20pipeline.png)